Affordable budget app & personal expense tracker

 A budget app isn't just another download - it's a tool to help you build a healthier, more intentional financial future.
 And with so many options available, choosing the right one matters.

-WhizBudget was built for people who want clarity, control, and convenience — without the hassle of subscriptions.
-You pay once, and it's yours.
+WhizBudget was built for people who want clarity, control, and convenience - without the hassle of subscriptions.
+You can pay once, and it's yours.
 No locked features.
 No hidden charges.
+No subscription.

 Start budgeting with confidence.